IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-types.md

 #### Default template

 <!-- Angular -->
 The default template will show a numeric value with currency symbol that would be either prefixed or suffixed.
-Both currency symbol location and number value formatting is based on the provided Application [`LOCALE_ID`](https://angular.io/api/core/LOCALE_ID) or {ComponentTitle} `locale`.
+Both currency symbol location and number value formatting is based on the provided Application [`LOCALE_ID`](https://angular.io/api/core/LOCALE_ID) or {ComponentTitle} `Locale`.

 *By using LOCALE_ID*
 ```ts